danjia21/me-as-a-service/README.md

 ## Create your own profile

 Profiles live under `instance/<profile-name>/`.
-To create one, give Codex a PDF or Markdown résumé and ask it to use the [`initialize-knowledge-base`](.agents/skills/initialize-knowledge-base/SKILL.md) skill.
+To create one, give Codex or Claude Code a PDF or Markdown résumé and ask it to use the [`initialize-knowledge-base`](.agents/skills/initialize-knowledge-base/SKILL.md) skill.

-> [!IMPORTANT]
-> Before opening a pull request, inspect the complete diff and keep all private
-> instance information out of it, including résumés, retrieval records, evaluation
-> questions, interview material, and personal links.
-Public contributions should use
-> only the fictional `instance/example/` profile.

 For example:

 > Use the initialize-knowledge-base skill to create my profile at
 > `instance/my-profile` from `/path/to/resume.pdf`.